 Disagreements over custody and visitation are some of the most emotional and difficult issues for parents to resolve.
 Differences in parenting styles, arguments over education and health care decisions, and new relationships are just a few of the problems that have to be confronted.
 We understand the emotion, confusion and worry that our clients feel when faced with these issues.
 Our lawyers will listen carefully to your situation, provide you with honest information, and help you work through this difficult time.
+If the issue of child custody or visitation cannot be resolved through negotiation, we will use our 20 years of courtroom experience to protect your rights.

 What are the Types of Custody?Physical Custody